HelioML/HelioML/_guide/06_faq.md

 be included in this script, please open an issue
 [at the textbook template issues page](https://github.com/choldgraf/textbook-jekyll-template/issues)

+## Differences between Jupyter Notebook markdown and Jekyll Markdown

+There aren't too many differences between Jupyter Notebook and Jekyll Markdown, but they are annoying and tough to spot when they do arise.
+Below is a list of known differences between these two flavors of markdown and their behavior:

+* Jupyter Markdown disables Markdown tables, Jekyll Markdown does not.
+* Because of this, it is **highly recommended** to always wrap your multi-line equations in `$$` blocks.
+* There are some differences in escaping between Jupyter and Jekyll Markdown.
+  This isn't because of the flavor of Jekyll markdown, so much as the fact that Jekyll tries to be clever with escape characters before it builds.
+Sometimes you need to use *two* escapes in order to make things render properly.
+Make sure you double-check your output when using escape characters!

 ## What if I have an issue or question?

 If you've got questions, concerns, or suggestions, please open an issue at